 SWELTER-21 stands for “Soil water – climate feedbacks in Europe in the 21st Century”.
-This project will use a state-of-the-art computer model of the land surface and atmosphere, combined with new compilations of data obtained from satellites, to improve our understanding of how soil wetness influences rainfall.
+This project has been using a state-of-the-art computer model of the land surface and atmosphere, combined with new compilations of data obtained from satellites, to improve our understanding of how soil wetness influences rainfall.

-We will use observations from periods of drought to see directly how temperatures rise as soil water declines.
-We will also use satellite imagery to examine whether local storms are more likely to develop under certain soil conditions within Europe.
-We will use this knowledge to improve the description of the water cycle within the UK Met Office model used both for climate and seasonal prediction.
+We are using observations from periods of drought to see directly how temperatures rise as soil water declines.
+We also use satellite imagery to examine whether local storms are more likely to develop under certain soil conditions within Europe.
+This knowledge is being applied to improve the description of the water cycle within the UK Met Office model used both for climate and seasonal prediction.

 Computer predictions of future climate agree that rising concentrations of greenhouse gases will warm the earth's surface over the 21st century.
 There is less consensus concerning how this will affect the climate in a region such as Europe, in particular when considering changes in rainfall.
 Broadly speaking, northern Europe is likely to get wetter, particularly during the winter, and central and southern Europe are expected to experience drier and hotter summers.